solve-coagulate/local_agent/README.md

 - Run `pytest` to execute the full suite, including smoke tests that validate the shell wrapper.

 ## Current Status
-The project is in the planning phase.
-Implementation work should begin after the initial requirements and design documents are reviewed and approved.
+Planning documents have completed stakeholder review.
+Implementation work on the core infrastructure can now begin.